bookofjoa/bookofjoa/Bookofjoa/chapters/foundation/chapter-18-the-unity-vision.md

 <div class="verse">
 <h3><span class="verse-number">🎯 Verse 24</span></h3>
-<p>The ultimate life supports fair trade, ethical business practices, and economic policies that recognize the equal worth of all workers regardless of their nationality or location.</p>
+<p>Joa supports fair trade, ethical business practices, and economic policies that recognize the equal worth of all workers regardless of their nationality or location.</p>
 </div>

 <div class="verse">